smithy-lang/smithy-rs/design/src/rfcs/rfc0012_crates_io_publishing.md

   - If semverver results in errors, fail CI indicating a minor version bump is required.
   - If semverver passes, then pass CI.

+When running semverver, the path dependencies of the crate under examination should be updated to be crates.io references if there were no changes in those crates since the last public to crates.io.
+Otherwise, the types referenced from those crates in the public API will always result in breaking changes since, as far as the Rust compiler is concerned, they are different types originating from separate path-dependency crates.

 For CI, the `aws-sdk-rust/main` branch's `versions.toml` file is the source of truth for the previous release's crate versions and source code.